codedthemes/mantis-free-vuetify-vuejs-admin-template/README.md

 ### Name Derived From Nature

 Mantis Logo is inspired from the insect name - 'Mantises' as they have triangular heads with flexible Necks.
-Also, the name is derived from two popular UI frameworks, vuetify and Ant Design (M-Ant-is).
+Also, the name is derived from two popular design systems, Material and Ant Design (M-Ant-is).

 ✨ Support us!
 If you like this theme, click the ⭐ (Top right) and let it shine